Timothy Ackerman, MD

 Cady Edwards, MD

-Cady Edwards, MD, is an Instructor in Medicine in the Division of Hospital Medicine and serves as co-director of the Medicine Triage Attending service.
+Cady Edwards, MD, is an Assistant Professor of Medicine in the Division of Hospital Medicine and serves as co-director of the Medicine Triage Attending service.
 She spends most of her clinical time as a nocturnist taking care of patients overnight.
 She serves on the patient care operations committee and has special interest in patient throughput, triage, and distribution overnight.
 She also works at Barnes-Jewish West County and serves on the Barnes-Jewish West County Pharmacy & Therapeutics committee.
 She is a recent recipient of the Covid STAR award recognizing significant clinical contributions during the Covid-19 pandemic.
 She has a special interest in physician wellness, particularly for full time nocturnists.

 Tim Evans, MD